-While we can use Tetra SafeStart to cycle with fish, I have bought and tested Tetra Safe Start in two of my tanks for fishless cycle.
-The results were quite different though.
+While we can use Tetra SafeStart to cycle with fish, I have purchased and tested Tetra Safe Start in two of my tanks for the fishless cycle.
+The results were entirely different though.
 The first bottle got a 10-gallon tank cycled instantly.
 After I had added 2ppm ammonia, it was all gone by the next day with no trace of ammonia or nitrite, and I had a reading of nitrate.
-The second bottle did not work as well as the first time in a 5.5 gallon tank, nevertheless, I got a reading of both nitrite and nitrate the very next day, which still cut a few weeks time off the whole fishless cycling process.
+The second bottle did not work as well as the first time in a 5.5 gallon tank.
+Nevertheless, I got a reading of both nitrite and nitrate the very next day, which still cut a few weeks time off the whole fishless cycling process.

-How the shops’ warehouse stored this product might have resulted in the different effectiveness in two different cases.
-These bacteria might have special needs in order to survive in a bottle.
+How the shops’ warehouse stored, this product might have resulted in the different effects in two separate cases.
+These bacteria might have special needs to survive in a bottle.

-Whether or not you choose to use a shortcut for your fishless cycling does not change the requirement that you have to be patient, and it is very important to keep a constant eye on the water chemistry with the liquid test kit!
-Most important of all is to keep a constant source of ammonia!
+Whether or not you choose to use a shortcut for your fishless cycling does not change the requirement that you have to be patient, and it is essential to keep a constant eye on the water chemistry with the liquid test kit!
+Most important of all is to maintain a constant source of ammonia!

 (If you have any questions or comments on fishless cycle or aquarium nitrogen cycle in general, you are more than welcome to post a thread on our Pet Forum.

 Good luck with your fishless cycling! 😀